flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 ## Step 18.
 Create a basic_scene_custom_callback function.

 We will create a basic_scene_custom_callback function to handle the custom event.
 This function will be called when the custom event is received.
+Custom events can be invoked for various reasons, such as a timer, voltage changes on Flipper Zero pins, new data, or if a view decides to invoke a custom event (perhaps due to keypress or invalid data being entered).
 We will delegate our custom event handling to the scene manager's handle custom event routine.
+We will see examples of custom events in steps 28 & 36.

 Add the following lines after the basic_scenes_scene_manager_handlers object in the basic_scenes.c file: